01 of 07

 Several different insects and arachnids are natural predators of spider mites.
 Encourage these helpers by limiting the use of chemicals in the garden.
 Natural predators of spider tree mites include:

 - Predatory mites (Phytoseiidae Family)

 - Spider mite destroyer (Stethorus app., a genus of lady beetle)

 Two popular organic methods for controlling spider mites include horticultural oils and insecticidal soaps.
 For example, oil from the neem tree (Azadirachta indica) can be used as an organic miticide.
 The timing of when you apply these oils depends on the product used, so consult with an expert at your local garden center, nursery, or extension office to determine the best application time for your situation.

 For an inexpensive and safe formula to attack spider mites, combine 2 tablespoons of... natural soap with 1 quart of water.
 Don't add extra soap, as too much may cause leaf damage.
 For an added punch, include garlic or cayenne.Continue to 6 of 7 below.

 Water as a Control

 Spider mites attack plants that are suffering from drought, so proper watering is essential to help ward off these invaders.
 Water is also useful in controlling spider mite infestations on houseplants, where it is harder to bring in natural predators and the use of chemicals is undesirable.
-Use a faucet or hose to knock off mites and webbing, making sure to hit both sides of the leaves.
-You could also set it in a bathtub to help make this process less messy, if indoors.Continue to 7 of 7 below.
+Soak or spray plants with a faucet or hose to knock off mites and webbing, making sure to hit both sides of the leaves.
+You can set indoor plants in a bathtub to help make this process less messy.Continue to 7 of 7 below.

 07 of 07